koheimizuno/koheimizuno/README.md

     </tr>
 </table>

-## 📫 Let's Connect!
+## 🤝 Let's Connect!

-I'm always open to new opportunities, collaborations, and interesting discussions.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/janedoe/) to discuss potential opportunities or check out my [Portfolio](https://janedoe.com) to see more of my projects.
+### I'm always open to new opportunities, collaborations, and interesting discussions.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/) to discuss potential opportunities or check out my [Portfolio](https://janedoe.com) to see more of my projects.
 I'm excited to collaborate and create impactful solutions!

-🎯 Let's build the future together!
+🚀 Let's build the future together!

-<h3 align="left">Support:</h3>
+## 🎉 Support

 <p><a href="https://ko-fi.com/weijiezhang-star"> <img align="left" src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" height="50" width="210" alt="weijiezhang-star" /></a></p><br><br>